February 28th is celebrated as Tooth Fairy Day and Public Sleeping Day.

 Did you know that on this day in 2012, the largest prehistoric penguin was discovered?
 According to a 27-million-year-old fossil, the penguin stood almost 5ft tall and weighed around 132lbs.

-Keep reading for more facts about February 28th in history!
+Keep reading for more interesting facts about February 28th in history!

 What Happened On February 28 In History?